javoraptor/react-spring-nasa/README.md

 # NASA Rover Image App

 React/Springboot application to fetch rover images based on search criteria or file provided.
 Performance has been taken into consideration and led to the use of **caching**, **async REST calls** and **websockets** in order to minimize wait time by users.
+This application is hosted live on heroku and can be viewd at:
 [App website](https://nasa-ui.herokuapp.com/)

 ## Getting Started